Mf4Tn/HttpX-GUI/README.md

 - Threading Support.
 - Take the Links/ Domains from the Clipboard when you click "Import Domains".
 - Auto Scroll Ascending while checking.
+- Copy the selected items from the listview by double clicking on them.